infoocean/React_Native_App/README.md

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till cloning the GitHub repository, before proceeding.

-## Step 1: After completing the environment setup and installed dependencies you can clone the GitHub repository
+## Step 1: After completing the environment setup you can clone the GitHub repository

 using the command git clone https://github.com/infoocean/React_Native_App.git  and run command npm i to install all dependencies.